Enter your details below and we'll get back to you.

 If your business is a house, with all that you hold precious contained inside it, then a vulnerability assessment is the regular checking of doors and windows to ensure that they are firmly locked.
 While this can be done routinely by the residents, it is often difficult for those who are familiar with the layout and construction to see the building from every angle or foresee its actual vulnerabilities.

-A vulnerability assessment is the information security equivalent of a household security check.
+Vulnerability testing is the information security equivalent of a household security check.
 Also known as vulnerability scans, these assessments evaluate computers, systems, and networks for security weaknesses; also known as vulnerabilities.
 The benefits of a vulnerability assessment are obvious: quick, affordable and because they are automatic, they can be scheduled to run on a regular basis.
 To configure a vulnerability assessment, you usually set up an account with an automated scanning tool and enter the details of the device (or devices) that you want to assess – and off you go.

 But beware: vulnerability assessments may provide false reassurance.
 They are a passive approach to vulnerability management, because they don’t go beyond reporting on vulnerabilities that are already known to exist and have been detected.
 The scans are generally of a prescribed nature, in that they are checking for known issues and patches according to a database.
 They do not inform about the potential exploitation of vulnerabilities nor about vulnerabilities that have not already been identified in the wild.